mmorales4050/stock-portfolio/README.md

 - React front end

-- Ruby on Rails backend restful API with Bycrypt for Authenication
+- Ruby on Rails restful API backend with Bcrypt for Authentication